agg1/tinycms/content/tos-manual.md

 - Kernel
 - etc.

 must not be confused.
 For example GNU Compiler (GCC) is recognized for it's support of many architectures, but GCC itself is not easily bootstrapped.
 Because GCC ensures portability and cross-compilation towards many [architectures](#Architectures), for bootstrapping GCC itself TinyCC was required which currently limits the portability of GCC with this procedure to ARCH=x86.
-Furthermore only a [linux-2.4](#Kernel) can be supported with both GCC **and** TinyCC toolchain by tinyfront system, and this linux-2.4 kernel version itself again was not portable to various [architectures](#Architectures) with TinyCC other than ARCH=x86 again.
+Furthermore only a [linux-2.4](#Kernel) can be supported with both GCC **and** TinyCC toolchain by tinyfront system, and this linux-2.4 kernel version itself again was not portable to various architectures with TinyCC other than ARCH=x86 again.

 The multi-dimensional test-case matrix expands to rather many test-cases which cannot be all verified individually.
 Hence careful choices to prioritize test-cases to limit their total amount was necessary to cover as many other indirectly related ones.
 And the choice of TinyCC toolchain as major test-vector merely is the result of intersecting all options against acceptance criteria.
-Supporting a complete tinyfront operating system release with [i586-tinycc-linux2-musl.iso](download.html) then imposes practical limitations, but test coverage against acceptance criteria and bootstrapping intersects far more test-cases with TinyCC than using GNU toolchain for a dozen different architectures with hundreds of "different" distributions following a fast-paced release-cycle to integrate latest kernels and compiler versions ever did in recent decades.
+Supporting a complete tinyfront operating system release with [i586-tinycc-linux2-musl.iso](download.html) then imposes practical limitations, but test coverage against acceptance criteria and bootstrapping intersects far more test-cases with TinyCC than using GNU toolchain only ever did in recent decades with a dozen different architectures and hundreds of "different" distributions following a fast-paced release-cycle to integrate latest kernels and compiler versions.

 Limitations of portability and conflicts with [acceptance criteria](#Acceptance-Criteria) are mentioned for individual combinations in the following chapters.